-Hello and welcome to my list of the top 5 women’s snowboarding boots for beginners.
+Hello and welcome to our list of the top 5 women’s snowboarding boots for beginners.

 Whilst a lot of people just consider boots that are cheap to be beginner boots this is not all that beginner boots should be.
 Of course price is one factor, but it’s only one factor.